fletchjp/MERG-Arduino-Software/TestPrograms/TestPinMode/README.md

-# TestWarnings
+# TestPinMode

-@mainpage TestWarnings
+@mainpage TestPinMode

-This is a test programme looking at some warnings turned off in the Arduino IDE.
+This is a test programme looking at the function of pinMode using a function getPinMode.